Advising

 Students intending to declare a major or minor in any biology program other than neuroscience should:

-2. Once the schedule is made, make an appointment with the major or minor track advisor for further review and approval of the plan.
+2. Once the schedule is made and approved by the UPBM office, make an appointment with the major or minor track advisor for further review and approval of the plan.

 Please note that the initial schedules made are tentative, and students do have the ability to make changes.
 After officially declaring your major, students are encouraged to visit their advisor periodically to communicate changes and progress.